Cryptkeeper/fseq-file-format/README.md

 | `[0x78, 0x79]` | 2 bytes of data ("xy") |

 ### Compressed Channel Data
 For compressed FSEQ files, the channel data is written normally as uncompressed channel data, and then split into fixed-size chunk allocations which are then individually compressed (with up to 255 of these chunks per file).
-This enables software implementations to decompress chunks of the file in (near) real time without buffering the full file length.
+This enables software implementations to decompress chunks of the file without buffering the full file length.

 #### Odds & Ends
 - The first `Compression Block` will only contain 10 frames.
 Comments within the [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1129) indicates this is done to ensure the program can be started quicker.